buggcatcher/bash/README.md

 hi highlight <word> <file>
 alias hi='grep --color=always -e "^" -e'

-fortune
-pokeget
-To split output into columns in a terminal, there are a few useful methods and tools depending on your operating system.
+To split fortune and pokeget output into columns in a terminal, there are a few useful methods and tools depending on your operating system.

     column:
     This command is a powerful way to format text data into columns.